 A transfer student is anyone who wishes to enroll in an undergraduate degree program at William & Mary and has attended another college or university after graduating from high school.
 If you have earned only advanced placement credit or college credit while attending high school, you are not considered a transfer student.

 If I already have a bachelor's degree, can I earn a second bachelor's degree from William & Mary?

-No. College policy prohibits the awarding of a second baccalaureate degree.
+No. University policy prohibits the awarding of a second baccalaureate degree.

 When are your application deadlines for transfers?

 The deadline for Fall semester is March 1 and the deadline for Spring semester is November 1.
 Applications are typically available August 1 for students interested in transferring the following year.

 When are transfer applicants notified of admission decisions?

 If you apply for the Fall semester, decision letters will be emailed by May 1.
 If you apply for the Spring semester, decision letters will be emailed by December 10.

 How many students apply to William & Mary as transfer students?